Programs | Courses

 Procedure:

-1. Interested candidates must request an appointment with the Nursing Program Director prior to applying to the nursing program to discuss eligibility requirements for the Associate Degree Nursing Program.
+1. Interested candidates must request an appointment with the Associate Dean of Nursing prior to applying to the nursing program to discuss eligibility requirements for the Associate Degree Nursing Program.

 2. Interested candidates must complete the entire nursing application which can be found on the Grossmont College Nursing Website.
 Additional information that must be included with the application is evidence of relevant military experience and education.

-3. If a candidate is accepted into the nursing program, they must make an appointment with the Nursing Program Director to arrange for scheduling of the challenge exams.
+3. If a candidate is accepted into the nursing program, they must make an appointment with the Associate Dean of Nursing to arrange for scheduling of the challenge exams.

 1. The challenge exams must be completed at least 6 weeks prior to the start of the semester in order to allow time for placement in the appropriate clinical group.